SURFscz/SRAMsync/README.md

 ```

 The `aggregate_mails` is optional and when left out defaults to `true`, in
-which case a single mail will be send for the enitre synchrnonization run.
+which case a single mail will be sent for the enitre synchronization run.
 In
 this e-mail all events are grouped per CO.
 If `aggregate_mails` is set to
 `false`, a mail for each CO is generated.
 If there are no important events to
 be reported, i.e. events other that `start-co-processing` and `finalize` the